ABOUT THE DEAN

 Texas Southern University.
 Prior to coming to TSU he was founding Director of the Environmental

-He is the author of seventeen books that address sustainable development, environmental
+He is the author of eighteen books that address sustainable development, environmental

 racism, urban land use, industrial facility siting, community reinvestment, housing,